The Pro-Life Movement Does Not Want To End Abortion

 Understanding the Core of the Issue

-Women have responded to abolitionists—those who call for an immediate end to abortion—by laughing about the fact that they have had multiple abortions, admitting that they willingly murder their children.
-Even when abolitionists offer to adopt their children, the women state that they said they would rather murder their children than give them up for adoption.
+Many women have responded to abolitionists—those who call for an immediate end to abortion—by laughing about the fact that they have had multiple abortions, admitting that they willingly murder their children.
+Even when abolitionists outside of abortion clinics offer to adopt their children, the women state that they said they would rather murder their children than give them up for adoption.

 Is this a legislative issue first and foremost?
 Are the women as much of a victim as their children?
 The obvious answer is no.